-The Aboriginal Court Worker Programme is available through Friendship Centres across the province.
+The Aboriginal Court Worker Program is available through Friendship Centre's across the province.

-Aboriginal Court Workers began to attend courts in the 1960's, the programme has developed to a point where it has now earned the respect of the police, the courts, and other related agencies and the Federal and Provincial governments.
+Aboriginal Court Workers began to attend courts in the 1960's, the program has developed to a point where it has now earned the respect of police, courts, other related agencies and the Federal and Provincial governments.

-As well, the Court Work Programme has been a fundamental stepping stone to the development of Aboriginal Community Justice Programmes within a number of Friendship Centre communities across the province.

-For more information about the Aboriginal Court Worker Programme you may contact;
+As well, the Court Work Program has been a fundamental stepping stone to the development of Aboriginal Community Justice Program within a number of Friendship Centre communities across the province.
+For more information about the Aboriginal Court Worker Program you may contact: Christine Toulouse Court Worker Email: courtworker@nfcsudbury.org

-Margaret Linklater, Court Worker Email: courtworker@nfcsudbury.org
+Michael Pitawanakwat Court Worker Email: ccw@nfcsudbury.org